RoaaMustafa/reading-notes/code 401/class29.md

 #  [Django Custom User](https://learndjango.com/tutorials/django-custom-user-model)

+The authentication that comes with Django is good enough for most common cases, but you may have needs not met by the out-of-the-box defaults.
+Customizing authentication in your projects requires understanding what points of the provided system are extensible or replaceable.

 ## AbstractUser vs AbstractBaseUser

 AbstractUser and AbstractBaseUser.
 In both cases we can subclass them to extend existing functionality however AbstractBaseUser requires much, much more work.